bitloops/bitloops-language/examples/README.md

 ### Key advantages of using DDD
 - **Common Language** – DDD promotes the creation of terminology and definitions that everyone understands and uses, and are specific to a project - this is commonly referred to as the **ubiquitous Language**.
 This may seem trivial, but the improvement in communication between developers and domain experts, as well as between developers themselves, has a huge productivity boost
-- **Reliable code** - Applying the DDD concpets leads to cleaner, more reliable code that is easy to test
+- **Reliable code** - Applying the DDD concepts leads to cleaner, more reliable code that is easy to test
 - **Maintainable code** - Software built with a DDD mindset is easier to understand and change since the code and the business processes are aligned
 - **Faster development** - Well structured and organized code allows developers to develop new features, extensions and improvements / iterations much faster